The Memorial Church is a grounded and welcoming community offering opportunities for spiritual and ethical growth, and support to those in need.

 A family service of prayers, hymns, readings, music and an address followed by tea, coffee and conversation and, on the first Sunday of the month, by a Bring and Share Lunch.

 A quiet service of mindfulness meditation, prayer, reflection and music.
-In winter this is held by candlelight.
+(Please note that this service does not take place during August).

 In addition to our two Sunday services, we organise events throughout the year.